jsather/harvester-python/README.md

 * `testing`: utilities and scripts for evaluating the learned agent and detector's performance.

 ## Usage
+### Training
 Train the agent by running `train.py`:
 ```
 cd ~/git/harvester-python
 python train.py
 ```

-If not running headless, you should see a window titled "harvester vision" showing the agent's current viewpoint, action, and reward.
+You should see a window titled "harvester vision" showing the agent's current viewpoint:

 <img src="https://imgur.com/8AkRTUm.jpg" width="450">

+### Other
-For running individual components or testing, refer to the relevant submodule's README.
+For running individual components or testing, refer to the documentation for the relevant submodule.

 ## License
 This project is licensed under the BSD 2-CLAUSE LICENSE- see the [LICENSE.md](LICENSE.md) file for details